 We are licensed to broadcast through Live365.com in the United States, Canada, and the United Kingdom (via ASCAP, BMI, SESAC, and SoundExchange)

-their seventh studio album,
+and final studio album,

-released their album,
+released their live EP,

 Est. 1973 in Sydney, Australia